-In millions of CZK 31 December 2021 31 December 2020 Trade receivables 546 507

-Trade receivables consist of Trade receivables gross amount less credit loss allowance (see Note 3.5).

-In millions of CZK 31 December 2021 31 December 2020 Contract liabilities - advances from customers for gas distribution (third parties) Contract liabilities - advances from customers (services) 200 571 2 Total current contract liabilities 200 573
+In millions of CZK 31 December 2022 31 December 2021 Trade receivables 481 546 Trade receivables consist of the Trade receivables gross an 3.5). nount less credit loss allowance (see Note In millions of CZK 31 December 2022 31 December 2021 Contract liabilities - advances from customers for gas distribution (third parties) 745 200 Total current contract liabilities 745 200

-As at 31 December 2021, total contract liabilities decreased by CZK 373 million compared to the balance as at 31 December 2020.
-One of the main causes was the change of methodology of the normal temperature calculation performed by energy market regulator between years 2020 and 2021, which according to the contracts signed with the customers affects the amount of advance payments received by the Group.
-Due to the increase of the level of normal temperature, the advance payments decreased.
-Further effect on the decrease of contract liabilities had the energy crisis in 2021 and the bankruptcy of gas traders (mainly Bohemia Energy) that caused significant amount of advances returned back to Bohemia Energy in comparison to new advances received from other Group's customers.
+As at 31 December 2022, total contract liabilities increased by CZK 545 million compared to the balance as at 31 December 2021.
+The main cause was the energy crisis in 4Q 2021 and the bankruptcy of gas traders (mainly Bohemia Energy) that caused a significant amount of advances returned back to Bohemia Energy in comparison to new advances received from other customers of the Group.

 The following table shows how much of the revenue recognised in the current reporting period relates to carried-forward contract liabilities.

-In millions of CZK 2021 2020

-Revenue recognised that was included in the contract liability balance at the beginning of the period:

-Gas distribution (third parties) 571 754
+In millions of CZK 2022 2021 Revenue recognised that was included in the contract liability balance at the beginning of the period: Gas distribution (third parties) Services 200 - 571 2 Total 200 573

-Gas distribution (related parties) - -

-Services 2 2

-Total 573 756